-This learner produces a classifier that always predicts the majority class.
-When asked for probabilities, it will return the relative frequencies of the classes in the training set.
+For classification, when predicting the class value with Predictions, the widget will return relative frequencies of the classes in the training set.
 When there are two or more majority classes, the classifier chooses the predicted class randomly, but always returns the same class for a particular example.